Best ribbon pakoda recipe according to me. It requires no butter and has a nice flavor of garlic- we add garlic for digestion.

 You will get a sizzling sound when the murukku is getting cooked.
 Flip it over to the other side and fry both sides well till golden brown. (pic -5)

 When the “shh sound/sizzling sound” ceases, the murukku is done.
 Use a slotted ladle to remove the murukku and drain it on a paper towel or colander.

 Repeat the process for the rest of the dough.

-Mix both the flour well.
+Mix both the flour (bengal gram flour and rice flour) well.
 Add hing, butter, salt, chilli powder and needed water and make a soft dough just as above.

 Padhuskitchen wishes you all a very Happy Diwali.
-Will meet you all after Diwali.
+Will meet you with more interesting recipes and tips after Diwali.